MicrosoftDocs/memdocs/memdocs/configmgr/tenant-attach/timeline.md

 ## Known issues

-You will receive a time out error if any of the following conditions apply:
+You will receive a time out error if any of the following condition applies:

 - You're opening **Timeline** for the very first time after SMSExecutive is started on the service connection point's on-premises server.
-- You directly navigate to the **Timeline** without loading another page in Microsoft Endpoint Manager first

 To workaround the issue, reload the **Timeline** page.